nguyenph88/AutoDropBox/README.md

 -------------
 1. According to Dropbox's ToS, access or search the Services by any means other than our publicly supported interfaces => I'm not responsible for anythin.
 2. The purpose of this tool is to demonstrate how to automate a web services, along with analyzing how online services can be exploited => for education purpose only.
-3. Copying, re-producing, re-distributing this tool without my agreement is a crime :)
+3. Copying, re-producing, re-distributing this tool without my agreement is a crime :), this is published under GNU public license.

 Languages/Tools:
 -----------------